Does A Student Loan Affect Credit Score?

 Consequences of student loans on credit ratings

-In modern culture, borrowing a student loan to pay for a college or graduate school degree is somewhat common.
+In modern culture, taking out a student loan to pay for a college or graduate school degree is somewhat common.
 Like the students' dismay, tuition has been rising, so many of them have been turning to loans to pay for their college education.
 However, you should be aware of how your credit score suffers whenever you decide to apply for a student loan.

 What Is Credit Score?